jbrunton/chat-demo/services/api/architecture.md

 1. An {@link domain/entities/messages/message!IncomingMessage | IncomingMessage} represents a new message received by the system.
 At this point it has not been processed or stored.
 2. A message prefixed with a forward slash (e.g. `/help`) is considered to be a command, represented by an {@link domain/entities/commands!IncomingCommand | IncomingCommand}.
 3. A newly generated message which has not yet been dispatched is a {@link domain/entities/messages/message!DraftMessage | DraftMessage}.
-4. A draft message is sent to the message {@link domain/entities/messages/message!Dispatcher | Dispatcher} which will sent the message to the appropriate room and store it in the room's history as a {@link domain/entities/messages/message!SentMessage | SentMessage}.
+4. A draft message is sent to the message {@link domain/entities/messages/message!Dispatcher | Dispatcher} which will send the message to the appropriate room and store it in the room's history as a {@link domain/entities/messages/message!SentMessage | SentMessage}.

 The entrypoint to the messaging pipeline is the {@link app/messages/messages-service.MessagesService | MessagesService}.
 A simplified view of this service looks like this: